open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

         # SPECIFY THE ACTION TO TAKE ON THE MATCHED METRIC(S)

-        # action specifies if the operations (specified below) are performed on metrics in place (update), on an inserted clone (insert), or on a new combined metric (combine)
+        # action specifies if the operations (specified below) are performed on metrics in place (update), on an inserted clone (insert), on a new combined metric (combine)
         action: {update, insert, combine}

         # SPECIFY HOW TO TRANSFORM THE METRIC GENERATED AS A RESULT OF APPLYING THE ABOVE ACTION